What is a functional resume?

 Include at least one bullet point with numbers for each skill to catch the hiring manager’s attention.

-Here’s an example of what a functional resume skills section with hard numbers looks like:
+Here’s an example of what a functional resume with hard numbers looks like:

 4. Write your employment history